 Mr. Duhigg describes a person who has a nail-biting habit she’d like to change.
 She was able to do this by finding a new routine—however simple—to replace the unwanted (nail-biting).
 The psychologist had her put a check-mark on a piece of paper whenever she felt the urge to bite.
 With a lot of practice, she figured out what reward she was getting (physical sensation) and her cue (boredom).
 She reported back to the psychologist and, over time, was able to replace the unhealthy habit with a new one.
 Her reward?
 She was able to go out in public, not be ashamed of her fingers, and felt more comfortable meeting people!

-Although we’re not brain researchers, I’m sure that if you’ve a habit you’d like to change, your wealth manager would be happy to help you identify the routine, find a healthy money habit to replace it, and then we can work together to discover the cue and the reward—so you can break the unhealthy habit for good!
+Although we’re not brain researchers, I’m sure that if you’ve a habit you’d like to change, your financial advisor would be happy to help you identify the routine, find a healthy money habit to replace it, and then we can work together to discover the cue and the reward—so you can break the unhealthy habit for good!
 Give it a shot!